Loopring/protocols/packages/loopring_v3/DESIGN.md

 ##### Fee payments

+Fees are paid in tokenB if tokenB is not an NFT.
+If tokenB is an NFT the fee is paid in tokenS if tokenS is not an NFT.
+If both tokens are NFTs no fee can be paid directly as part of the trade.

-They are paid in the tokenB of the order.
-These are not taxed or do not have any other disadvantages.
+Fee payments are not taxed or have any other disadvantages.
 The order owner pays the fee to the operator respecting `feeBips`.
 These values are calculated on the full amount bought, and the protocol fee does not change this in any way.

-The maximum value of `feeBips` is `0.63%` in steps of `0.01%` (`1 bips`).
+The maximum value of `feeBips` is `100%` in steps of `0.01%` (`1 bips`).

 ##### Buy/Sell orders